CADMP2025/therabrakeacademy/public/images/logo/README.md

+# Logo Placement

-# TheraBrake Academy Logo
+Please place your TheraBrake Academy logo here as `logo.png`

-Place your logo.png file in this directory.

 The logo should be:
-- Format: PNG with transparent background
+- PNG format with transparent background
-- Recommended size: 200x200px or similar square ratio
+- Approximately 200x200px or similar square aspect ratio
-- File name: logo.png
+- High resolution for clarity

+File should be named: `logo.png`